This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 To help you get in the habit of refusing, look at what you're always accepting.
 If it's coffee cups, find a reusable one.
 If it's flyers, take a photo with your phone and save it for later.
 There are sustainable ways to refuse that don't mean you have to go without.

 Reusing and repairing go hand in hand.
-When you're deciding whether to toss something out and buy a new one, ask yourself if you can find a way to reuse or repair it.
-This applies to clothing, furniture, and technology.
-If your phone or laptop is broken, instead of immediately purchasing a new one, seek repair options first.
+When you're deciding whether to toss something out and buy a new one, ask yourself if you can find a way to reuse or repair it instead.
+This applies to clothing, furniture, and technology, but also personal care.
+Products that can be refilled or bought “pumpless” reduce packaging waste and usually come with perks like free shipping.

 “Rot”—fun to say, fun to do.
 You might be thinking “there is no way I have time to compost” and that might be true for you.
 If it is, that’s fair and that’s life.

-There are lots of different ways to compost now that make it a bit easier than it used to be.
-Vermiculture composting is a great option if you have limited (or zero) outdoor space (we had our own worm compost in our Brooklyn apartment for 8 years!).
-There are also composting pick-up services, and drop-off spots in many cities and towns.
+Vermiculture composting is a great option if you have limited (or zero) outdoor space and no curbside option There are also composting pick-up services, and drop-off spots in many cities and towns.
 Collect food scraps in your fridge or freezer so they don’t smell, and then make your drop weekly.

 There is a serious problem with putting our waste problem onto individuals, and it’s worth calling that out here.
 People without ample time and financial resources are not likely candidates for alternative methods of reducing waste, many of which require both.
 How likely are you to set up a vermiculture bin in your home kitchen, if you’re working two jobs and struggling to make ends meet?
 (Not very.)
 Not to mention the mental drain of living in poverty—it leaves little space for problem solving waste solutions.
 This is to say nothing of corporate lobbies that are influencing what types of materials are used (and then trashed), as well as rampant “buy this!” marketing that makes people feel inadequate if they don’t have new stuff.

 Cities that make composting a requirement and highly accessible are on the right track and are doing a good job of averting trash from landfills.
-It works because they’ve taken the onus off the individual and made the problem a collective one, with a collective solution.
+It works because they’ve taken the onus off the individual and made the problem a collective one with a collective solution.

 Cart